cap-js/cds-intellij/README.md

 ### Supported IDEs

 This plugin is compatible with the latest **paid** IntelliJ IDEs including IDEA Ultimate and WebStorm.
-Check https://www.jetbrains.com/ which option is best for you.
+Check https://www.jetbrains.com/ to find out which option is best for you.

-> The LSP API is only available in the commercial versions JetBrains' IDEs, which is why the plugin doesn't run in the free variants.
+> The LSP API is only available in commercial IntelliJ IDEs, which is why the plugin doesn't run in the free variants (such as IntelliJ Community).

 ### Operating Systems